luishocke/project-starter-gatsby/README.md

 2. Use `gatsby serve` to serve it

 ## Next
-1. Include Firebase Authentication
-2. Make Header & Footer responsive and set up example Links
+1. Make Header & Footer responsive and set up example Links
-3. Create constants (breakpoints, routes, links, colors).
+2. Create constants (breakpoints, routes, links, colors).
+3. Sidenav for App
+4. Sign Out
+5. Add more providers
+6. custom login ( then reduce to firebase/auth) ?